 But sun time alone isn’t enough to ensure the best possible outcome for their eye health.
 A myopia management program can help give your child the best odds of healthy vision for a lifetime.

-To learn more about the myopia treatments we offer and schedule your child’s myopia consultation, call Myopia Management Center At Professional Vision Care today!
+To learn more about the myopia treatments we offer and schedule your child’s myopia consultation, call Myopia Management Clinic At Professional Vision Care today!

 - A: Myopia management is the science-based method used to slow or halt the progression of myopia.
 There are several options available, and your optometrist will sit down with you and your child to discuss which treatment option is most suitable for your child's needs.